yliu213/ACC25_ROS2/README.md

 ```
 And click the start icon in gazebo when the link attach process is finished.
 If process are always waiting, ctrl + C to quit the process and retype the command.
 ### 2. Run QGroundControl
+* To generate the same results in project report, load param_SITL_664project.params in this repository in QGroundControl.

 ### 3. Launch SITL controller launch script
 In a new terminal: